Darkwebnew/MathServer/README.md

-# Ex.05 Design a Website for Server Side Processing
+# EX 05 Design a Website for Server Side Processing
 ## Date:14/11/2003

 ## AIM: